Xilinx/mlir-aie/AIEDialect.md

 This operation represents an AIEngine processor core belonging to a tile.
 The region of a CoreOp contains code that gets run on the AIE core.
 This code will typically be outlined into the LLVM dialect, eventually resulting in a binary file for each core.
-The name of this file can be be specified using the 'elf_file' attribute.
+The name of this file can be be specified using the `elf_file` attribute.

-This op has an optional 'stackSize' attribute, to control the amount of memory (in bytes) reserved for the stack.
+This op has an optional `stackSize` attribute, to control the amount of memory (in bytes) reserved for the stack.
 The default value is 1024.
 The stack (and other data allocations) are always stored in the local core memory, to avoid conflicts with static data allocations in other cores.